16 October 2017 //

 Walking the PEG tightrope, Jeff Bigger, president and CEO, Massman Automation Designs, knew that to stay competitive, he had to start piecing together strategic pieces outside of his company’s original case packing core competency.

 Brands Massman has purchased included Midmac in 2005, adding a filter assembly division.
 It acquired Sabel Engineering in 2008, adding bottom load and robotic case packing, then Talon Manufacturing in 2010, adding microwave popcorn packaging and flex pouch packaging lines.
-In 2012, it acquired Packaging Systems Automation for expanded cartoning and material handling, plus PASE Group, a liquid filler that became its first off-site, stand-alone company.
+In 2012, it acquired Packaging Systems Automation for expanded material handling, plus PASE Group, a liquid filler that became its first off-site, stand-alone company.
 In 2013, it purchased Bedford Technology®’s packaging equipment division for reclosable packaging solutions.
 In early 2016, Elliott Manufacturing was acquired, adding case erecting and case sealing.
 Massman completed all these acquisitions with its own internal resources but found the time might be right to find a strong partner to continue the growth.

 New Private Equity Attitude